Maintaining your solar hot water system or heat pump in Perth

 Tank on Roof

-2. If you feel competent getting on your roof, then check over your system and test the hot relief valve.
-Follow the same process of lifting the lever (shown in photo below).
-However the water should exit at ground level.
-If you touch your hand on the relief pipe you should feel it rapidly get hot if the mechanism is working as you lift the lever.
+6. If you feel competent getting on your roof, then check over your system and test the hot relief valve.
+Follow the same process as above.
+However the water should exit at ground level, but it you touch your hand on the relief pipe you should feel it rapidly get hot if the mechanism is working as you lift the lever.

 Anode Change – Essential Periodic Maintenance

 All glass lined or vitreous enamel tanks have an anode.

 The anode is a thick rod that sits down the length of the tank and sacrifices itself over time to prevent corrosion.